argoproj/argo-cd/docs/proposals/headless-argocd.md

 ## Use case 2:

-As an Argo CD administrator, I would like to use Argo CD CLI commands and user interface to manage Argo CD applications/settings.
+As an Argo CD administrator, I would like to use Argo CD CLI commands and user interface to manage Argo CD applications/settings using only `kubeconf` file and without Argo CD API access.

 ### Security Considerations